house house

 HOME of Texas has been directed by the same owner since 1992, and along with our national affiliate Residential Warranty Company, LLC, our people have administered home warranties on over four million homes.
 We offer a wide variety of warranty options, from the standard ten-year warranty to our specialty warranties for remodeling projects, detached garages, and commercial construction.
 HOME’s warranty mirrors Texas’ ten-year statute of repose and transfers the major structural defect obligations from our builders to HOME’s insurer in the final eight years of the warranty.
 HOME’s warranty provides clear performance standards that help create realistic expectations in your homeowners and a road map to resolving even the stickiest customer complaints.

-HOME’s warranties are backed by a Texas property and casualty insurance company, and HOME and its affiliates are 100% American owned.
+HOME’s warranties are insured by Western Pacific Mutual Insurance Company, A Risk Retention Group (WPMIC), and HOME and its affiliates are 100% American owned.
 Our pleasant customer service staff is dedicated to making your interactions with HOME as smooth as possible, and our veteran warranty resolution team will handle your customers’ concerns with care.

 Don’t be eclipsed by your competitors.
 Give your customers the best warranty under the sun—a HOME of Texas warranty.